 Summer School Programs

-These programs are run by the local districts, Head Start, SOU, and OCDC and are funded by Migrant Education.
+These programs are run by the local districts and SOU and are funded by Migrant Education.
 They serve preschool to high school students.
-During the summer of 2013 migrant funded summer programs were implemented at 21 sites and served over 700 students.
+During the summer of 2017 migrant funded summer programs were implemented at 21 sites and served over 800 students.

 Senior Transition Program (Sobresalientes)

 Sobresalientes offers assistance to Migrant seniors with the process of obtaining scholarships and selecting post-high school educational opportunities.
 These include FAFSA preparation activities, scholarship application support, and instruction in essay writing and letters of recommendation strategies.

 Academia Latina is a one-week summer residency program for Latino/a middle school students, held at Southern Oregon University in August.
 The program is designed to help middle school students orient themselves as future college students, and to provide direct instruction in math, reading, leadership, theatre, technology, science, art, and dance.